 Our visit to Ljubljana coincided with a rather warm spell of weather.
 After cycling into the city from our Airbnb apartment, we were in need of cooling down.
 Thankfully, a small frozen yoghurt place was nearby to the bike docking station and drew our attention.

 Grefino offers something a little different to a normal froyo outlet.
 It’s entirely self-serve and you pay by weight.
 So, a simple froyo will cost much less than a more extravagant one with lots of toppings.

 The froyo itself comes out of machines set into the wall that are operated with levers.
 There are four flavours to choose from at any one time and a wide selection of nuts, biscuits, cereals, sweets, fruit and sauces to top it off.
 Everything is written in English and the process of serving yourself is easy to understand.

-Find the Cheapest Flights to Ljubljana
+Search for Cheap Flights to Ljubljana

 Yes, I’m afraid we ate horse.
 If your stomach just churned, I have even worse news for you.
 It’s really, really delicious.

 Writing this is going to be tricky.
 Since coming back from our visit to Slovenia, we’ve both become vegetarians.
 We’ll leave the reason for our switch for another post, but I will say that visiting Hot Horse wasn’t the reason why we now don’t eat meat.
 On the contrary, we enjoyed our visit immensely and, despite the concept of eating horse now being very much against our values, I still look back at our visit with a weird fondness.